phil294/universal-video-hotkeys/README.md

 A browser extension that brings YouTube-style keyboard shortcuts to all video players across the web.
 Also enables double click-to-fullscreen.

-This is the only browser extension of its kind that actually works *everywhere* because it recursively observes iframes and shadow doms.
+This is the only browser extension of its kind that actually works *everywhere* because it recursively observes iframes and shadow doms and also works in cross-origin frames.

 ## Install